Lua Voxel Manipulator

 • Attempting to read data from a VoxelManip object before map is read will result in a zero-length array table for VoxelManip:get_data(), and an "ignore" node at any position for VoxelManip:get_node_at().

 • If you attempt to use a VoxelManip to read a region of the map that has already been generated, but is not currently loaded, that region will be loaded from disk.
-This means that reading a region of the map with a VoxelManip has a similar effect as calling minetest.load_area on that region.
+This means that reading a region of the map with a VoxelManip has a similar effect as calling core.load_area on that region.

 • If a region of the map has either not yet been generated or is outside the map boundaries, it is filled with "ignore" nodes.
 Writing to regions of the map that are not yet generated may result in unexpected behavior.
-You can use minetest.emerge_area to make sure that the area you want to read/write is already generated.
+You can use core.emerge_area to make sure that the area you want to read/write is already generated.

 • Other mods, or the core itself, could possibly modify the area of the map currently loaded into a VoxelManip object.
 With the exception of Mapgen VoxelManips (see above section), the internal buffers are not updated.
 For this reason, it is strongly encouraged to complete the usage of a particular VoxelManip object in the same callback it had been created.